TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 20/Proverbs 20.15.md

 ---

-There is gold, and abundance of rubies; But the lips of knowledge are a precious jewel.
+There is gold and abundance of rubies; but the lips of knowledge are a rare jewel.